35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### The upshot....

 Southwark Council says it has competed 1,486 council homes, up to May 2024 (CHECK).
-This may be true, but it takes no accound of those it has had to demolish to do this.
+This may be true, but it takes no account of those it has had to demolish to do this.

 Over two-thirds of the new council homes are from council regenerations, on the Aylesbury FDS, the Tustin and Ledbury, where a total of **992 council homes have been demolished**.
 Against this, **1,196 new social rented homes will be built** to replace them.
 This means that there is a **net gain of just 204 social rented homes** across these three big sites.